 Put the coconut in a dry skillet over medium heat.
 Cook, stirring constantly until the coconut is well-browned.
 Remove the coconut to a plate to cool and then sprinkle it over the frosting.

-Store leftover cake in the refrigerator for 4 to 6 days.
-According to the Kraft foodservice website, it can be stored in the refrigerator without spoilage for "several days".
+Store leftover cake in the refrigerator for four to six days.
+According to the Kraft foodservice website, it can be stored in the refrigerator without spoilage for "several days."

 Any vegetable oil may be used for the cake, but a neutral flavor cooking oil (one with little or no discernible flavor) is the best choice.
 Canola, corn, safflower, sunflower, grapeseed, or avocado oil are all adequately neutral in flavor.